Savory Breakfast Muffins

 Instructions

-- Preheat oven to 375°F. Spray two over-sized muffin tins or one regular muffin tin with cooking spray and set aside.
+- Prep Pan: Preheat oven to 375°F. Spray one or two muffin pans with cooking spray and set aside.

-- Heat the oil in a medium-sized saute pan over medium-high heat until shimmery.
-Saute the onion and peppers for 4-5 minutes, until softened.
+- Saute Veggies: Wipe out the pan.
+Add 1 tablespoon oil and heat until shimmery.
+Saute the onion and peppers for 4-5 minutes, until softened, seasoning with salt and pepper while they cook.
 Set aside.

-- In a large bowl, whisk together the baking mix, cornmeal, salt, pepper, and garlic powder.
+- Dry Mix: In a large bowl, whisk together the baking mix, cornmeal, garlic powder, 1/2 teaspoon salt, and 1/4 teaspoon pepper.

-- In another bowl, whisk together eggs, buttermilk, and butter.
-Stir in the sausage or ham, bell pepper, onion, and cheese to this wet mixture until combined.
+- Wet Mix: In another bowl, whisk together eggs, buttermilk, and butter.
+Stir in the sausage or ham, pepper/onion mixture, and cheese to this wet mixture until combined.

 Notes/Tips